DaVinciCodeCTF/DaVinciCTF2023/crypto/personal key/readme.md

 **Difficulty:** Easy

 **Description:**
-Our technical team has been able to eavesdrop a conversation between Leonard and his friend, and make it possible to send a message to his friend after the exchange.
+Our technical team has been able to eavesdrop and recover a conversation between Leonard and his friend as well as the decryption algorithm they use.
+They even made it possible to send messages to his friend after the exchange.
-Moreover, we know from a reliable source that his friend tends to keep the same private key for every new conversation.
+Moreover, we know from a reliable source that his friend tends to keep the same private key.
 Would you be able to recover the message he sent to Leonard previously ?

 > Files: decrypt.py